KATHAKALI

 INTRODUCTION

-- Kathakali is the most well known dance drama from
+- Kathakali is the most well known dance drama from the

-literally means "Story-Play".
-It is known
+means "Story-Play".
+It is known for its large,

-for its large, elaborate makeup and costumes.
-The elaborate
+elaborate makeup and costumes.
+The elaborate costumes

-icon for Kerala.
+Kerala.

 The